Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 Which wallets can I use that sync with my Embassy Bitcoin node?
 ---------------------------------------------------------------
 There are many wallets that support linking to your own full node.
-You will need one that supports tor.
+You will need one that supports Tor.
 Here are a few options that are compatible: FullyNoded, Samourai, Specter, Wasabi, Zap, and Zeus.

 Is there a guide for connecting Specter Wallet to my Embassy?
 -------------------------------------------------------------